nuodb/nuodb-helm-charts/docs/HowToCertificatesRotation.md

 ## NuoDB TLS Key Rotation

-To renew the domain key pair certificates and the server keystore, you can either create new keystore files and certificates on your own or create them using the NuoDB Commands.
+To renew the domain key pair certificates and the server keystore, you can either create new keystore files and certificates on your own or create them using NuoDB commands.
 All examples below will be using a helper pod started with NuoDB image and `nuocmd` command line tools.

 ```bash